huggingface/blog/intro-graphml.md

 * A graph with either typed nodes or typed edges is called **heterogeneous** (ex: citation networks with nodes that can be either papers or authors, or XML diagram where relations are typed); it cannot be represented solely through its topology, it needs additional information.
 This post focuses on homogeneous graphs.
 * A graph can also be **directed** (like a follower network, where A follows B does not imply B follows A) or **undirected** (like a molecule, where the relation between atoms goes both ways).
 Edges can connect different nodes or one node to itself (self-edges), but not all nodes need to be connected.

-If you want to use your data, you must first consider its best characterization (homogeneous/heterogeneous, directed/undirected, and so on).
+If you want to use your data, you must first consider its best characterisation (homogeneous/heterogeneous, directed/undirected, and so on).

 ### What are graphs used for?